OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `Proxy_set_admin`

-Sets the administrator of the proxy contract
+Sets the admin of the proxy contract.

 Parameters: